-- a) The recruitment of coaches is the responsibility of the Coaching Coordinator, if the role is fulfilled. - b) After the appointment and throughout the summer months, coordinators will continue to recruit coaches in their respective streams, encouraging prospective coaches to apply for positions. - c) The Association will also put out a call to the membership for interested parties to apply for Head Coach positions, with a deadline date attached - d) The Coach Selection Committee will meet to review the applications, interview if necessary and make recommendations. - e) Once teams are assigned to coaches, and additional assistant coaches are identified those

-- f) coaches will be required to fill out the application form and submit it so that it is on file. - g) Applications will remain on file for two years - h) Coaches must submit a CRC every three years - i) Coaching applications can be found in Appendix 4 of this manual
+- a) The recruitment of coaches is the responsibility of the Coaching Coordinator, if the role is fulfilled. - b) After the appointment and throughout the summer months, coordinators will continue to recruit coaches in their respective streams, encouraging prospective coaches to apply for positions. - c) The Association will also put out a call to the membership for interested parties to apply for Head Coach positions, with a deadline date attached - d) The Coach Selection Committee will meet to review the applications, interview if necessary and make recommendations. - e) Once teams are assigned to coaches, and additional assistant coaches are identified those coaches will be required to fill out the application form and submit it so that it is on file. - f) Applications will remain on file for two years - g) Coaches must submit a CRC every three years - h) Coaching applications can be found in Appendix 4 of this manual a) SCMHA believes that coaching is a perpetual learning experience.